beastrc/learn-web3_dapp/markdown/polygon/GET_CONTRACT_VALUE.md

 **What happened in the code above?**

 - We create `Contract` objects using
-  - The contract json's address
+  - The contract JSON's address (Note the bracket notation containing the ChainID of the Mumbai testnet)
-  - The contract json's abi
+  - The contract JSON's ABI
   - A web3 provider
 - We then call the functions `get()` on this Contract object to operate our decentralized code.
 The names of the functions must match the ones we defined in our Solidity smart contract, otherwise how would we know which code to execute?